 OCR accuracy and confidence scoring.
 Ask vendors what percentage of submissions require manual review across live campaigns and what their false positive rate is for fraud flags.
 A platform that cannot answer those questions with evidence from recent campaigns is not a platform with reliable data.

 Irish retailer coverage.
 Receipts from Tesco, Dunnes, Aldi, SuperValu, and Lidl each have distinct formats and naming conventions.
-A platform optimized for UK or US formats will produce lower accuracy and more manual review on Irish receipts.
+A platform optimised for UK or US formats will produce lower accuracy and more manual review on Irish receipts.
 Ask for evidence of live Irish campaigns, not a general claim about multi-country support.

 Mobile UX.
 The upload flow must work cleanly on both iOS and Android.
 Consumers who encounter friction or slow confirmation screens will abandon the entry.
 Fast upload with immediate confirmation is a basic requirement.
+Completion rate, the share of consumers who start the upload flow and go on to submit a valid entry, is where weak UX shows up first: a well-built platform holds completion at 70% or above for motivated consumers, while a clunky flow can push it below 50%.

 Real-time reporting.
 You need to see upload volumes, validation rates, fraud flags, and geographic distribution as the campaign runs, not after it closes.